anwarmalik/stringmatch/README.md

 ```

-by default the app uses following backend url https://localhost:5001, modify ./app/proxy.config.json to updated the backedn url
+By default the app uses following backend url https://localhost:5001, modify ./app/proxy.config.json to updated the backedn url